 This is worth repeating because it’s one of the most common causes of broken nails.
-Don’t use your nails to rip a bag open, scratch off a label or dirt, open a can, etc. There are special tools for these jobs like scissors, a spatula, knife, etc.
+Don’t use your nails to rip a bag open, scratch off a label or dirt, open a can, etc. There are special tools for these jobs.

 If you’re able, it can be good to get a manicure once a week.
 Another option is to do it yourself, at home, using this popular method: